Skinty Fia: Critical reception

 The album was met with critical acclaim upon release.
 The Line of Best Fit awarded the album a perfect score of 10/10 calling Skinty Fia "a cascading third album that reveals as much as it continues to hide."
 NME called Fontaines D.C. a "generational band [that] grapples with heritage."
 They gave the record five stars calling it a "a breathtaking collection that’s like nothing they’ve ever done before."

 Writing in The Guardian, Alexis Petridis praised the band for constantly inverting expectations of them, saying: "there’s something cheering about Fontaines DC’s bold refusal to join in, to deal instead in shades of grey and equivocation.
 There’s also something bold about their disinclination to rely on the most immediate aspect of their sound."
 He called Skinty Fia "more measured and reflective" than previous records, with it boasting "few examples of their punky full-pelt approach."
 Ultimately, he thought the album was another leap forward for the band and gave it four stars out of five.
 Pitchfork awarded the album an 8.0.
 They praised the band's ability to tap into alienation and isolation, saying: "By burrowing into Fontaines D.C.’s particular experiences as strangers in a strange land, Skinty Fia ultimately homes in on the eternal fears—of growing old, bored, bitter, and unloved—that unite us all."

 Skinty Fia featured in many end of year lists.
 As well as awarding the band their 'Best Band in the World' award in 2022, NME also ranked Skinty Fia at #4 in their '50 Best Albums of 2022.'
 The Guardian ranked it at #9 in their 50 best albums of the year.
-Skinty Fia was also nominated for an Ivor Novello award in the 'Best Album' category.
+Albumism ranked it at #74 in their "100 Best Albums of 2022".Skinty Fia was also nominated for an Ivor Novello award in the 'Best Album' category.